DON’T MISS

 You won’t even have to bring your own bike for this trip, as the park itself has 1.800 White Bikes, which you can use, free of charge.
 You do, of course, have to pay admission to the park, but you can buy a ticket online.
 There are even several custom bicycles available free of charge, such as wheelchair bicycles or ones which can be used with a wheelchair and tricycles for kids as well as adults.

-On some busy days, you might not be able to find a bike, but you can always bring your own with you.
+On busy days, you might not be able to find a bike, but you can always bring your own with you.
 Cycling through this park is a great way to get back to nature and appreciate the plants and animals that we share this country with.

 Hoge Veluwe